 - Attendees must register, pay, attend and evaluate each meeting session for which they are requesting credit.

 - All evaluations were due by May 7, 2018.
-Credit will not be awarded after that date.
+Credit is not being awarded after that date.

 Educational Objectives for ACPA’s 76th Annual Meeting

 - Each learner will be able to discuss new topics and advancements in research, clinical and team driven care of patients with cleft and craniofacial anomalies.